 A focus on the work we do

 The Learning Trust actively reaches into communities to seek organisations that demonstrate social entrepreneurship in education.
-We identify high-potential emerging community-based After School programmes for financial support over a 5-year period.
+We identify high-potential emerging community-based After School programmes for financial support year-on-year for a period of up to 5 years.

 We focus on interventions that are not yet on the radar of larger funders and which operate in previously disadvantaged urban areas.
 The Learning Trust takes the following into account in selecting a grantee: